alternat0r/Mlemer/README.md

   * Import `mlem_db.sql` into your database.
   * Almost done, navigate to `http://localhost/mlemer/admin/`
   * Default username and password is `admin:adminadmin987`
-  * Now you system is ready.
+  * Now your system is ready.

 ## Usage

 This system is not suitable to be used for public access.
 It is designed for local network only and to assist the trainer.
 Used at your own risk.

+## Screenshot

+Here some screenshot on working system:

 ## Wiki